KarenMitlin/Portfolio/E-Commerce Product Range Analysis/README.md

 <h1>
 E-Commerce Product Range Analysis
 </h1>
 In this project we perform a product range analysis using several data analysis methods such as seasonality, categorization and hypothesis testing.
+Please view the project <a href="">here</a>
 <h2>Project Description</h2>
 <h3>Task:</h3>
 Analyze the store's product range.